talamortis/XpWeekend/README.md

 ## Edit module configuration (optional)

-If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is), copy `my_module.conf.dist` to `my_module.conf` and edit that new file.
+If you need to change the module configuration, go to your server configuration folder (where your `worldserver` or `worldserver.exe` is), copy `mod-double-xp-weekend.conf.dist` to `mod-double-xp-weekend.conf` and edit that new file.

 ## Credits

-* [Me](https://github.com/YOUR_GITHUB_NAME) (author of the module): Check out my soundcloud - Join my discord
+* [Me](https://github.com/Talamotis) (author of the module)
-* [BarbzYHOOL](https://github.com/barbzyhool): best guy <!-- you can remove this small joke or modify it, but if you let the names, we get notified when a new module is made, which is quite cool) -->
-* [Talamortis](https://github.com/talamortis): almost best guy <!-- you can remove this small joke or modify it, but if you let the names, we get notified when a new module is made, which is quite cool) -->

 AzerothCore: [repository](https://github.com/azerothcore) - [website](http://azerothcore.org/) - [discord chat community](https://discord.gg/PaqQRkd)